SandroGrassia/LILLA-Audio-Sampler/README.md

 </p>

-The latest version, LILLA 2024, is currently in the beta testing phase.
 The PCB is manufactured in Hong Kong, while component assembly is carried out in Italy.
 The enclosure is made in Italy and features an aluminum sheet case, crafted using a laser cutter and CNC bender press.

-#### Original and modified libraries/classes included, with licensing notes.
+The latest version, **LILLA 2024**, is currently in the beta testing phase.

+#### Dependency Licenses Information

 Here is the full #include tree for LILLA code.
 Each class/library mentioned is preceded by a number representing the level of dependency:<br/>